 Molten Ventures complies with the UK Corporate Governance Code.

 The Directors are responsible for the determination of the Group’s investment policy and setting the strategic aims and objectives of the Group, and have overall responsibility for the Group’s activities including the review of investment activity and performance.
 Fund management activities are delegated to Esprit Capital Partners LLP which is a wholly owned subsidiary and an FCA-authorised full-scope Alternative Investment Fund Manager with Firm Reference No. 451191.

-The Board will meet at least six times per annum (and on an ad-hoc basis when necessary between the scheduled meetings), the Audit, Risk and Valuations Committee will meet at least three times per annum, and the Remuneration Committee and Nomination Committee will each meet at least two times per annum.
+The Board will meet at least six times per annum (and on an ad-hoc basis when necessary between the scheduled meetings), the Audit, Risk and Valuations Committee will meet at least three times per annum, and the Remuneration Committee, Nomination Committee and ESG Committee will each meet at least two times per annum.